On this page:

 Additional documents required with the application

-- A completed Consent to criminal history and other records check (Word, 141KB).
+- A completed Consent to national criminal history and other record checks (Word, 141KB).

-- Certified copies of 100 points of identification documents, including at least one document containing your photograph.
-Details on the Consent to criminal history and other records check form.
+- Certified copies of the required identification documents, including at least one document containing your certified photograph.
+Details are on the Consent to national criminal history and other record checks form.